frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 * Add an image with alt text
 * Add a list with at least three elements
 * Change the background color of the header area
-* Add a bootstrap button
+* Add a bootstrap button with the text `Log Hello World`
-* Make the button log 'Hello World!` when clicked
+* Make the button log `Hello World!` when clicked

 THERE ARE TWO TASKS NOT REPRESENTED IN THE TESTS.